 - Previously dismissed/suspended students must have associate dean approval to audit, and must meet conditions for re-admission to the College.

 Effective Sept.
 1, 1974, Chapter 1002 of the Session Laws of New York 1974 amends sections 355 and 6303 of the Education Law to permit persons 60 years of age and older to enroll in courses at colleges in State University of New York without tuition, examination, grading, or credit.
 The permission to enroll is on a space available basis as determined by the president of the College involved and provided that such audit attendance will not interfere with the attendance of otherwise qualified students.

 Auditing Request Process

 - To audit a course, you will need to complete the Permission to Audit form, which must be approved by the course instructor.

-- The form also will be forwarded to Information Resources where you will be added to any online components, including associated Blackboard classrooms.
+- Your information will be forwarded to Information Resources where you will be added to any online components, including associated Blackboard classrooms.
 This process may take up to 1-2 days to complete given the permission required, and the need to grant access to systems and materials.